Poughkeepsie Day School: History

 In April 2020, the school announced plans to close, citing a decline in enrollment and shrinking revenue, brought on by the COVID-19 pandemic.
-In 2021, a coalition of parents, teachers, and alumni came together to keep the school open and plan a sustainable path forward.
-The school reopened for the 2021–22 academic year with lower tuition and a smaller enrollment, and remains open as of the 2025-26 academic year.The school accepts applications from new students for grades pre-K through 12, with rolling admissions throughout the year.
+In 2021, a coalition of parents, teachers, and alumni developed a plan to keep the school open and to place it on a more financially sustainable path.
+The school reopened for the 2021–22 academic year with lower tuition and a smaller enrollment, and remains open and operational as of the 2025-26 academic year.
+The school accepts applications from new students for grades pre-K through 8, with rolling admissions throughout the year.

 In 2022, the Town of Poughkeepsie explored a plan to purchase the school's property on Boardman Road and consolidate town offices.
 In June 2023, the town put that plan on hold.

-In January 2024, the school announced the launch of a new high school program called the Navigator Institute, focusing on three core values: Service, engagement, and self-efficacy.
-It is scheduled to launch with 9th grade in September 2026.
+In January 2024, the school announced the launch of a new high school program called the Navigator Institute, focusing on three core values: service, engagement, and self-efficacy.
+It is scheduled to launch with the incoming ninth grade class in September 2028.

 The school officially became an International Baccalaureate (IB) candidate school for the IB Primary Years Programme (PYP) and Middle Years Programme (MYP) in January 2025, with plans to become an authorized IB World School by September 2027.

+In April 2026, the Town of Poughkeepsie closed on the purchase of the Elizabeth C. Gilkeson Center from Poughkeepsie Day School for $6.35 million.
+The town announced plans to relocate Town Hall to the building, while the school planned to move its operations to the Kenyon House on the same campus.
+Under the arrangement, the school was expected to retain access to facilities in the Gilkeson Center, including the James Earl Jones Theater and gymnasium.